nanxstats/r-base-shortcuts/README.md

 outer(x, y, FUN = function(x, y) x + x^2 - y)
 ```

-### Subtract column means from non-zero elements in a matrix
+### Subtract column means from non-zero elements in a sparse matrix

 Here are three methods to achieve this, with increasing levels of optimization.